FAT32 is one of the most popular and versatile file formats for a drive. Follow these steps to format a drive in FAT32 in Windows 10.

 Use a Free Third-Party Application

-If you are not comfortable using the command prompt or PowerShell, you can use a free and portable software called FAT32 format.
+If you are uncomfortable using the command prompt or PowerShell, you can use a free and portable software called FAT32 format.

 1. First, download FAT32 Format software from the official website and execute the downloaded exe file.
 Being portable software, there is no need to install it.

-2. On the main screen, select the drive you want to format in FAT32.
+2. Select the drive you want to format in FAT32 on the main screen.
 In my case, I want to format a USB drive in FAT32 format.
 So, I selected that drive.

-3. If you want to, you can change the drive name by entering a new name in the Volume Lable field.
-Once that is done, click on the "Start" button.
+3. If you want, you can change the drive name by entering a new name in the Volume Lable field.
+Once that is done, click on the “Start” button.

 That is it.
 The software will instantly format your drive in FAT32 format.